petergullberg/brewbutton/README.md

 STANDARD BREWS
 --------------
 Standard brews, are those that are on the front dial.
-PLease note that the Americano contains way too much water, and is not a good choice.
+Please note that the Americano contains way too much water, and is not a good choice.
 ```
 0305070400000000 00 00 medium ristretto
 0305070400000000 01 01 low espresso
 0305070400000000 02 02 high lungo
 0305070400000000 01 04 low hot water
 0305070400000000 01 05 low americano
-0305070400000000 01 07 Recipe brew
+0305070400000000 01 07 Recipe brew      <= only throught BLE
 03060102 would stop the brewing (not always)
 ```
 As you can see, the last byte is the type of brew, and the second last is the temperature